Accountability in Tragedy: Navigating Wrongful Death Actions for Justice

 Wrongful Death Damages Cap in Texas

 Texas has a monetary cap on how much money a plaintiff can recover in a medical malpractice wrongful death lawsuit.
 Texas Civil Practice & Remedies Code §74.303 states that “in a wrongful death or survival action on a health care liability claim where final judgment is rendered against a physician or health care provider, the limit of civil liability for all damages [economic and non-economic], including exemplary damages, shall be limited to an amount not to exceed $500,000,” as of August 1977.
-That sum, however, has been increasing (or decreasing) each month since August 1977 concerning the Consumer Price Index (CPI).
+That sum, however, has been increasing (or decreasing) each month since August 1977 pursuant to the Consumer Price Index (CPI).

-As of December 2022, the medical malpractice wrongful death cap has increased from $500,000 in 1977 to $2,366,268.
+As of July 2024, the medical malpractice wrongful death cap has increased from $500,000 in 1977 to $2,508,138.

 Banner media